 Maintenance & Grooming

-The plant doesn’t need grooming, but if it suffers from a disease and the leaves start to rot, trimming the rotten parts may be necessary.
+The plant doesn’t need grooming.
+If it suffers from a disease and the leaves start to rot, trimming the rotten parts may be necessary.

 Haworthia Limifolia var Variegata